I can't explain crap so I'm just gonna say that it's a supernatural series about werewolves. And I appreciate any and all feedback I can get. Thanks.

 Well, normal besides the mismatched eyes; one is green, the other is blue.
 I find them absolutely beautiful, though not everyone does.
 Some might think of it as a mutation, which I guess it technically is, but I prefer to think of it as a perfect imperfection.

-"Wait," I say, thinking about the man in the alley yet again.
-"You mean to tell me that you want to go to a cabin, in the woods, after there have been a series of animal attacks recently?
+"Wait, you mean to tell me that you want to go to a cabin, in the woods, after there have been a series of animal attacks recently?
 Have you absolutely lost your mind?"

 She shakes her head.
 "I'm going, Jules, and that's that.
 We'll be fine.
 I have to go."